rohaanhamid/PooledTokenInterceptor/README.md

 ```

 The above example will make 45 requests to the GitHub api.
-If one token is supplied only 30 requests can ideally be made till the limit is exceeded.
+If one token is supplied, only 30 requests can ideally be made based on the imposed limits.
 With the 'WTC' option, the module will collect the 15 failed responses, wait for the limits to be reset and retry the requests for each of them.
 Promises are only resolved when all the requests have been successfully completed.